dadi/api/README.md

 Serama is a high performance RESTful API layer designed in support of API-first development and the principle of COPE.

-It is built on Node.JS and MongoDB, using latest stable versions.
+You can think of Serama as the data layer within a platform (including the data model).
+It is designed to be plugged into a templating layer, a mobile application or to be used with any other data consumer.

+Calls to a Serama API can contain your business logic: it has full support for searching, filtering, limiting, sorting, offseting and input validation.

-Serama has built in support for oAuth2, can connect to multiple databases out of the box, supports static endpoints, has a caching layer and can be run in a clustered configuration.
+It has built in support for oAuth2, can connect to multiple databases out of the box, supports static endpoints, has a caching layer and can be run in a clustered configuration.

+Serama provides a starting point that's further advanced than a framework.
+It allows you to get a complete data layer up and running in minutes.

-Serama is part of the Bantam toolkit ([bant.am](https://bant.am)), a modern development stack built for performance and scale.
+It is part of Bantam ([bant.am](https://bant.am)), a suite of components covering the full development stack, built for performance and scale.

+Serama is built on Node.JS and MongoDB, using latest stable versions.

+### API-first development & COPE

+Traditional product design is channel and device centric.
+But users inhabit in a multi-channel, multi device world.

+Channel and/or device centric product design results in duplicated effort and wasted engineering work.
+API-first development is focused on removing this technical debt through the separation of the data backend and the data consuming frontend.

+COPE stands for Create Once, Publish Everywhere.
+It is about reducing editorial overhead by freeing content for use in multiple different contexts.

+Taking an API-first development approach enables COPE and brings several additional benefits -

+#### Separation of Concerns

+Completely separating your frontend and backend codebases allows for easier management.
+It reduces future technical debt by not interlacing backend templated code into frontend client views.

+#### Scalability

+Completely separating your frontend and backend codebases helps to simplify future scalability by enabling you to scale platform components independently of each other.
+It allows for the client and server to sit behind their own load balancers and in their own infrastructure, giving you the ability to scale on a micro-level which brings flexibility (for example your data could be stored centrally while your client is hosted in multiple geographical locations) and cost savings.

+#### Reduction of Language Barriers

+Your API should be a reflection of your business logic.
+Seperating it our gives you the capability of expanding into diffent channels and in support of different devices while utilising the same backend.

+Your API acts as a universal language which any of your clients can interact with.
+Even as you expand, every team will be speaking and understanding the same language.
+The expectations are always the same: same successes, same errors.
+Better yet, everybody knows JSON and almost everyone is up to speed with REST, so the API is globally understood.

+#### Developer Liberation

+API-first development liberates developers.
+The only thing application developers need to know is the request/response sequences of each API endpoint and any potential error codes.
+The same goes for mobile developers, and any other type of developer for that matter.

+#### Openness and Future Consumer Availability

+API-first makes opening your API for public consumption simple.
+And as a client of our own API, as you add more functionality you will be in aposition to offer it to consumers without any additional overhead.

 ## Requirements